tobanw/tobanw.github.io/_posts/2015-11-28-keyboard-shortcuts-web.md

 I always just figured that it must be prohibitively difficult to implement keyboard shortcuts in a website, and so only the big players could do it.
 It turns out, however, that implementing keyboard shortcuts is embarassingly easy.

-With no knowledge of javascript, I was able to add some simple keyboard navigation to this website.
+With no knowledge of javascript, I was able to add some simple keyboard navigation to this website ([source repo](https://github.com/tobanw/tobanw.github.io)).
 This website is built with Jekyll, but this method would work on any website as it only uses javascript.
 I used the excellent [Mousetrap](https://craig.is/killing/mice) library to handle keyboard input, and wrote some simple [navigation commands](https://github.com/tobanw/tobanw.github.io/blob/master/assets/scripts/keyboard.js) in javascript.